 If you decide the task is unmanageable, you can always count on a friend or even professional help!

 One sure way to cut down your fuel bill is to pay close attention to your car.

 Anybody can tell you that a car that is well maintained tends to run more efficiently.

-The result is you get to extract better mileage out of it, and that helps to drive your gas related expenses down.
+The result is that you extract better mileage out of it, and that helps to drive your gas expenses down.